Table of Contents

 - -timer

-TNOAC).
-TAC is started when the tester is waiting for an output from the
+(TAC and TNOAC).
+TAC is started when the tester is waiting for an output

 - -monitor

-window for monitoring in real-time the generation of the test case or complete
+- Open a window for monitoring in real-time the generation of the test case

 - -parse